-The deposit-to-loan ratio lowered slightly in 2018 and is currently around 70%.
-The ratio is expected to remain in that range and deposits to continue to be the largest source of funding for the Bank in the years ahead.
+The Loan-to-deposits ratio for households and nonfinancial corporations was 183% at year-end 2019 after having increased slightly during the year from the same value at year-end 2018.
+The ratio is expected to remain in this range and deposits to continue to be the largest source of funding for the Bank in the years ahead.

-The deposit balance increased by around ISK 16bn over the course of the year 2018 as shown in Exhibit 6.6.
-The change was mainly due to a substantial increase in retail deposits during the year (ISK 33bn).
-Offsetting these inflows, was an outflow of deposits from domestic and foreign financial institutions (ISK 11bn) and corporations (ISK 6bn).
+The deposit balance rose by approximately ISK 55bn over the course of the year 2019 as shown in Exhibit 6.7.
+The change was mainly due to an increase in retail deposits (ISK 15bn), deposits from corporation (ISK 11bn) and a substantial increase in deposits from domestic and foreign financial institutions (ISK 26bn) during the year.